avk/avk.github.io/_case_studies/redesign-file-viewer.md

 ## Problem Definition

 Submittable provides online tools to manage submissions and applications.
 A core part of this product involves reviewing various uploaded files to judge any given submission.
 Our previous file viewer implementation and interface depended on a Box library that Box would discontinue.
 This external deadline created an opportunity to revisit the UX for reviewing any kind of file Submittable accepts.
 The previous file viewer had discordant interfaces for viewing text-based files, images, audio, and video.
-It was responsible for over 50 distinct file types if we count file extensions.
+It was responsible for over 50 distinct file types.
 We defined success as a consistent interface that was no longer dependent on Box.

 ## Audience